amaurel/dolphin-chrome-embedded/README.md

 - browse package amcef

-Note : cef runtime is provided for a quick startup, it is based on Dartium
+Note : cef runtime is provided for a quick startup, it is based on Dartium with DEP policy disabled

 ```